-For the first time in recorded history, Mozambique has been hit by two cyclones in a single season.
-Cyclone Kenneth battered the country last week, claiming the lives of about 41 people and bringing in its wake a cholera outbreak.
+Natural disasters for the first time in recorded history, Mozambique has been hit by two cyclones in a single season.
+Natural disasters like Cyclone Kenneth battered the country last week, claiming the lives of about 41 people and bringing in its wake a cholera outbreak.

 Earlier, the tropical cyclone Idai barreled across southern African nations with flash floods and ferocious winds after making landfall near the Mozambique port city of Beira on March 14.
 Over 600 people were killed in the process while thousands of cases of cholera and malaria have been recorded.